jkrl-uleth/jkrl-uleth.github.io/index.md

 **Style Attributes** /8:

-Style document using all of the following attributes in your stylesheet
+Style document using all of the following attributes in your stylesheet:

 * font-family
 * color
 * padding
 * margin
 * float
 * position
 * background-color
 * width

 **CSS Animation (Code Pen)** /3: